Glossary

 - A thing that exhibits intelligent behavior.

 - Why creature?
 I had to call it something.
-Agent is commonly used in computer science and organism in biological science to but I wanted a term works for both.
+Agent is commonly used in computer science and organism in biological science to but I wanted a term that works for both.
 The root meaning in latin means "created" and I think that applies to natural or artificial intelligent creations.
 I'll usually be explicit and use intelligent creature to be clearer, but to me, that is redundant.
 I would never talk about non-intelligent creatures.

-- Feeling
+- Eccentric

 G